groca-sysdig/sysdig-runtime-policies-as-a-code/README.md

 mail_users= ["mail1","mail2"]
 ````

-Create a new GitHub environment:
+Create a new GitHub environment (in this case is `Sysdig-prod`):
 ![Example screenshot](./img/github-environment)

-Update the `.github/workflows/terraform.yml` with the name of the GitHub environment configured in the previous steps:
+Update the GitHub actions definition at `.github/workflows/terraform.yml` with the name of the GitHub environment configured in the previous steps:

 ```
 name: 'Sysdig Runtime as a Code with Terraform and GitHub actions'